vitelabs/vite-portal/relayer/README.md

 ## Create or update a node <a name="put_node"></a>

-TODO: add authorization to limit access to orchestrator
+TODO: add authorization to restrict access to orchestrator

 ### Request